kcargile/log4net.dynamodb/README.md

 The name of the table that messages will be written to.

 <tablePrefix value="unittest-" />
 A table prefix that will be automatically appended to the tableName property.
-This can be an empty string or ommitted altogther.
+This can be an empty string or can be ommitted altogther.
 Useful for varying configuration transformations used during unit testing, etc.

 <serializeExceptions value="false" />
 If set to true, a binary serialized version of any actual exception messages will be written to the database along with other log data.
 ```

 ## Usage
 Using the appender is easy, just log using log4net as you normally would.
 Note that this is a buffered appender, so log messages may not
 be written immediately.
 You can override this behavior at the expense of performace using the log4net **immediateFlush** configuration
 element.
-See this http://logging.apache.org/log4net/release/sdk/log4net.Appender.TextWriterAppender.ImmediateFlush.html page for more information.
+See [this[(http://logging.apache.org/log4net/release/sdk/log4net.Appender.TextWriterAppender.ImmediateFlush.html) page for more information.

 ## Building the Project Yourself
 Clone the repository, open log4net.dynamodb.sln in Visual Studio, select the desired configuration, and click Build ->